In Honor of Pioneer Aviators

 December 17, 1928, on the 25th anniversary of the first flight of man.

 More about this marker.
-Marker is at the end of a narrow alley called Waterman Drive, in an airport viewing area, open to the public from 8:00 AM to dusk.
+Marker is at the end of a narrow alley called Waterman Drive, in the Van Nuys Airport Observation Area, open to the public from 8:00 AM to dusk.

 Also see . . .